 Before adopting the app bundle, Twitter was manually splitting their app into four ABIs, which helped them reduce the size by a fair amount.
 But the app bundle presented a much simpler and even more effective approach, so they were eager to make the switch.

-Twitter spent time reviewing app signing by Google Play, a requirement of the app bundle, to ensure it met Twitter's security standards before deciding to proceed.
+Twitter spent time reviewing Play App Signing, a requirement of the app bundle, to ensure it met Twitter's security standards before deciding to proceed.
 “We had the foresight to carry it out plenty of time in advance,” César said.
 But “once the final version of app bundles was available, adoption was fairly straightforward, and we didn’t see any regressions in behavior.”

 During the development process, they used bundletool to extract APKs that they distributed to their QA team.
 They also tested their app bundles extensively with a large pool of users before rolling out to production.
 The process worked so well that they later switched their internal “dogfood” app to the Play Store for better coverage and faster issue spotting.